nschlia/ffmpegfs/README.md

 Based on work Copyright \(C) 2006-2008 David Collett, 2008-2013
 K. Henriksson.

-Much thanks to them for the original work!

 This is free software: you are free to change and redistribute it under the terms of the GNU General Public License (GPL) version 3 or later.